-The Office of Indian Alcohol and Substance Abuse (OIASA) partners with other groups to develop policy programs designed to improve the lives of Native Americans.
+SAMHSA’s Office of Indian Alcohol and Substance Abuse (OIASA) partners with groups to develop behavioral health policies and programs for Native people.

 Center for Native American Youth (CNAY)

-The CNAY manages an ever-growing, comprehensive online resource center with information about programs and initiatives that address issues affecting the health, safety, and overall well-being of young people in Indian country.
+CNAY manages an ever-growing, comprehensive online resource center with information about programs and initiatives that address issues affecting the health, safety, and overall well-being of young people in Indian Country.

 This resource center includes information for:

-- Tribes, Urban Indians and Indian Country on grants, federal programs, and resources that serve Native youth
+- Native American communities on grants, federal programs, and resources that serve Native youth

 - Everyone on actionable information such as research, articles, statistics, and more

-The CNAY is a policy program within the Aspen Institute dedicated to improving the lives of Native youth through communication, policy development, and advocacy.
-For more information, contact Josie Raphaelito at 202-736-2905.
+CNAY is a policy program within the Aspen Institute dedicated to improving the lives of Native youth through communication, policy development, and advocacy.
+For more information, call Josie Raphaelito at 202-736-2905.

 White House Office of National Drug Control Policy (ONDCP)

-The ONDCP advises the president on drug-control issues, coordinates drug-control activities and related funding across the federal government, and produces the annual National Drug Control Strategy.
-The strategy outlines:
+ONDCP advises the President on drug-control issues, coordinates drug-control activities and related funding across the federal government, and produces the annual National Drug Control Strategy.

-Drug use disorders and crime exact a heavy toll among American Indians and Alaska Natives.
-Recognizing these issues, the ONDCP develops programs and policies tailored to Indian country using a balanced strategy of prevention, treatment, recovery support, and law enforcement:
+Substance use disorders and crime exact a heavy toll among American Indians and Alaska Natives.
+Recognizing these issues, ONDCP develops programs and policies tailored to Indian Country using a balanced strategy of prevention, treatment, recovery support, and law enforcement.